OfficeDev/office-js-docs-pr/docs/outlook/get-set-or-add-recipients.md

     }
 }

-// Display the email address of each recipient. function displayAddresses (recipients) {
+// Displays the email address of each recipient. function displayAddresses (recipients) {
     for (let i = 0; i < recipients.length; i++) {
         write(recipients[i].emailAddress);
     }
 }

-// Write to a div with id="message" on the page. function write(message) {
+// Writes to a div with id="message" on the page. function write(message) {
     document.getElementById("message").innerText += message;
 }